 Using VR to reduce deaths on the railway

-Note: This is largely adapted from the project report that you can find here.
+Note: This is largely adapted from the project report that you can find on the GitHub repository here.

-In total, I designed four audio-visual interventions including directional audio and light illusions, as well as visual obstructions.
+These prevention measures were then evaluated in a novel VR simulation environment built in Unity.
+In total, I designed and tested four audio-visual interventions including directional audio and light illusions, as well as visual obstructions.
 A study with a sample size of 20 was conducted, measuring the impression of train origin direction (Where do you think the train is coming from?) and the response time (When do you see the train?).
 Below is a demo video for some of the interventions; please note that the directional audio will only work with headphones.
-Have a look at the project report to find out more.
+Please have a look at the project report to find out more.

-The results laid strong evidence that audio-visual interventions can significantly delay the localisation of an approaching train.
+The results laid strong evidence that audio-visual interventions could significantly delay the localisation of an approaching train.
 In summary:

-The implications of this study are that these types of interventions could make the time needed to jump in front of the train longer than the remaining time until the train passes.
-As a consequence, a suicidal individual would not have enough time to jump in front of the train, or hit the side of the train instead.
-It can also be speculated that somebody might not attempt the suicide in the first place if there is no possibility of jumping.
+The implications of this study are that these types of audio-visual interventions could make the time needed to jump in front of the train longer than the remaining time until the train passes.
+As a consequence, a suicidal individual would not have enough time to jump in front of the train.
+In this way, lives could be saved.